Eprince-hub/pure-farm-v-2/README.md

 ## Info
-This project still uses Next.js with the `Page` directory, which is now considered the old architecture.
-The `Pure Farm V 2` is the new updated version that will use the latest Next.js with the `App` directory, with other improvements and optimizations that it currently lacks.
-Feel free  to follow the development https://github.com/Eprince-hub/pure-farm-v-2
+The updated version of Pure Farm has the latest Next.js, TypeScript, and other important improvements.
+The old version with Next.js Page route can be found here 👉 https://github.com/Eprince-hub/pure-farm

 ### Thanks For Viewing